A Short Analysis of John Clare’s ‘I love to see the summer beaming forth’

 And see bright beetles in the clear lake play

-‘I love to see the summer beaming forth’: what a joyous opening line for a sonnet, with ‘beaming’ sending out to both brightness (the bright beams or rays of sunlight) and happiness (a beaming smile etc.).
+‘I love to see the summer beaming forth’: what a joyous opening line for a poem, with ‘beaming’ sending out to both brightness (the bright beams or rays of sunlight) and happiness (a beaming smile etc.).
 Few English poets have captured the joys of the natural world with such delirious invention and skill as John Clare; Gerard Manley Hopkins springs to mind as his nearest rival.

 ‘I love to see the summer beaming forth’ is written in heroic couplets: that is, iambic pentameter rhyming couplets.
 Iambic pentameter, famously, is close to the patterns and rhythms of English speech, and the rhyming couplets, as the alternative name ‘heroic couplets’ implies, lend the summer scene being described an august and dignified quality.
 Not that Clare sticks too rigidly to his rhymes: ‘floods’ and ‘wood’, and ‘pushes’ and ‘rushes’, are examples of eye-rhyme, where the words look as though they will sound exactly the same but don’t.
 Such moments of slippage or looseness nicely underscore nature’s own tendency to break free from our expectations and act in surprising or new ways: the reeds on those floods, for instance, or the wind shaking a wood.